 03. Write out your business plan

 When starting a business, an organized business plan must lead the way.
-Use a business plan template to define a roadmap for your company’s structure and management.
-While business plans can differ, all include include an executive summary, mission statement, market analysis and financial projections.
+Use a business plan template to define a roadmap for your company’s structure, business model, financial analysis and management.
+While business plans can differ, all include include an executive summary, expected investment, mission statement, market analysis and financial projections.

 Having a business website is a major advantage for you, your brand and your customers.
 To begin creating yours, you’ll want to choose a business website template and customize it to fit your specific needs.
 Then, you’ll have to pick a free web hosting platform and connect it to a registered domain.
 Finally, you’ll want to optimize your website for search engines to increase organic web traffic.
 You can hire a search engine optimization (SEO) consultant to help you with your strategy.